thesourcerer8/altium2kicad/README.md

 To convert your Altium project to KiCad:

+This software is also provided as an online service: http://www2.futureware.at/KiCad/

 Go to the directory with your .PcbDoc and .SchDoc files and run:

 * unpack.pl (it unpacks the .PcbDoc and .SchDoc files into subdirectores)